 In early May 2003, the U.S.-led coalition set up an advisory board, headed by former Shell executive Phillip Carroll, to oversee the rebuilding of Iraq's oil sector.
-An Iraqi oil industry professional, Thamer Ghadhban, was named to serve as head of the interim management team that will run Iraq's oil ministry and report to the advisory board.
+An Iraqi oil industry professional, Thamer Ghadhban, was named to serve as head of the interim management team that has run Iraq's oil ministry and reported to the advisory board.
 The first exports began in late June 2003, and Ghadhban said that Iraq would be up to about 1 million barrels per day of exports by mid-July.
-In late July, Iraq contracted to sell oil, about 750,000 barrels per day, slightly below the target rate.
-Its pre-war export rate was about 2.2 million barrels per day, a level that U.S. officials and Iraqi oil appointees had hoped to reach by late 2003.
-However, sabotage by the resistance has reduced Iraq's oil exports to about 600,000 barrels per day as of August 18, 2003, significantly below the 1 million barrel per day target figure, a development that could jeopardize existing budgetary projections.
-The CPA-produced budget for Iraq, which is based on the targeted levels of oil exports, assumes that oil revenues will yield about \$3.6 billion through the end of 2003, and provide about half of the approximately \$6.6 billion budget for Iraq for the period.
-The deficit is to be covered from funds in the Development Fund for Iraq, set up by the post-war Resolution 1483 (see below).
+However, exports are running at only about 800,000 barrels per day as of late September 2003, due to sabotage and the slow pace of sector reconstruction.
+Iraq's pre-war export rate was about 2.2 million barrels per day, a level that U.S. officials and Iraqi oil appointees had hoped to reach by late 2003.
+The CPA-produced budget for Iraq for calendar 2003, which is based on the planned levels of oil exports, assumed that oil revenues would yield about \$3.5 billion through the end of 2003, and provide about half of the approximately \$6.6 billion budget for Iraq for the period.
+However, because oil revenues are about half of what was projected, the budget deficit is likely to be more than \$4 billion, far more than the \$2.2 billion projected deficit in the budget.
+The higher deficit means that the Development Fund for Iraq, set up by the post-war Resolution 1483 (see below), might run out of money by the end of 2003.